After you have been involved in a bicycle accident, the first most important thing to do is to seek medical attention.

 You'll need to contact your own insurance company and file a claim for your personal injury protection benefits.
 You will need to do this as soon as possible in order for your benefits to start kicking in so that they pay your medical bills.

 If you have to miss work because of your injuries, you will also need your wage loss protections.
 You will need to document your wage losses and any other expenses you incur.

 I advise everyone to not make any recorded statement to the other driver's insurance company until you have consulted with an experienced attorney.
 This is for your protection.

 Your Oregon auto insurance policy provides you coverage while you are on your bicycle or even as a pedestrian.

 Your Oregon auto policy provides medical coverage if you are in your car, on a bike, or a pedestrian.
 All Oregon non-commercial auto insurance policies have no-fault Personal Injury Protection (PIP) healthcare and wage loss coverage.

 Oregon personal injury protection provides a minimum of $15,000 in medical coverage, as well as up to 52 weeks of wage loss.
+Oregon Senate Bill 411 made a slight but important modification that extends PIP coverage for medical bills following an accident from one year to two years (the new law went into effect on January 1, 2016, effective on policies issued or renewed on or after that date).
 This personal injury protection is no-fault medical coverage which means that it covers you regardless of whether the accident was determined to be your fault or the other driver's.